-As Psychology Today notes, even those who have been sober for years can suddenly experience a relapse.
+Even those who have been sober for years can suddenly experience a relapse.
 They equate relapse as something of a “deep dormant sleep” that can you can suddenly be awakened from.
 Accordingly, you must constantly remain aware of some common relapse triggers that may cause you to unexpectedly start craving drugs or alcohol again.

 Some triggers may be internal and involve negative feelings such as anxiety, fear, or depression.
 If you experience these negative emotions, there is a good chance you will think about using substances again.
 This is especially true if you previously used drugs or alcohol to help you deal with these feelings.

 Common addiction triggers may also be external in nature.
 These triggers involve people, places, or situations that remind you of your past drug abuse.
 Some examples include:

 - Hanging out with old friends that you used to get high with

 - Visiting neighborhoods where you previously used or sold drugs

 - Going to bars or nightclubs that serve alcohol